mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/RCC/RCC_UseHSEasSystemClock/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use the RCC LL API how to start the HSE and use it as system clock.
+Use of the RCC LL API to start the HSE and use it as system clock.

 At start-up, HSI clock is used as system clock (default clock after reset) and then Systick is configured at 1 ms using HSI_VALUE define.